 The pollen grass that developed before the grains are being produced can also cause rye pollen allergy.
 Don’t allow the grass on the lawn to grow longer if you are allergic to grass pollen.

 If you’re experiencing allergy symptoms after eating rye bread.
-Probably you’re allergic to rye grains.
+Probably you’re allergic to rye grains or you have rye bread allergy.
 Rye also resembles wheat and barley.
 So the proteins that are present in rye may annoy you if you are allergic to these substances.

 Research shows that rye is more effective and helpful in weight loss than wheat.
 Rye can supply essential calories needed for the body and suppress hunger levels.
 So it is more beneficial and effective in helping weight loss than wheat.
 Rye also improves digestion, lowers insulin levels, reduces inflammation, and reduces heart diseases.